Advanced airway management: Direct Laryngoscopy

 Classically, tracheal intubation has been performed utilizing direct laryngoscopy to obtain direct visualization of the vocal cords.
 There are multiple different laryngoscope blade styles, shapes, and lengths from which to choose based on patient anatomy and clinician preference.
 In North America, the Macintosh blade is the most commonly used curved blade while the Miller blade is the most common straight blade.
 Many modern laryngoscopes are equipped with a fiberoptic light source to aid in visualization.
 Regardless of blade shape, direct laryngoscopy technique involves passage of the laryngoscope through the mouth and into the back of the throat.
 Manipulation of the neck and lifting of the tongue allows for direct visualization of the larynx and vocal cords by the operator.
 Following visualization, the endotracheal tube can be passed along the blade, through the vocal cords, and into the trachea.
+Adjuncts such as a bougie (tracheal introducer) or stylet may be used to assist with endotracheal tube placement, particularly in cases where visualization of the vocal cords is limited.
+A bougie can be advanced into the trachea first, with the endotracheal tube subsequently railroaded over it.